-Danielle is interested in understanding how lines of experience can and should inform learning designs.
-In much of her work this takes the form of understandings children’s experiences engaging in inquiry to understand their world across divers settings (ELAC, STEP).
-Her work privileges families as a primary context of learning, but also examines how to broaden participation in science learning across multiple settings.
-She construes broadening participation efforts as twofold: (1) engaging children from underrepresented non-dominant communities in science and (2) broadening the forms of participation and sensemaking that are recognized as productive for science learning.
+Teo is interested in understanding how lines of experience can and should inform learning designs.
+In much of this work, this lens is taken up in the form of understandings children’s experiences engaging in inquiry to understand their world across divers settings (ELAC, STEP).
+This work privileges families as a primary context of learning, but also examines how to broaden participation in science learning across multiple settings.
+Dr. Keifert construes broadening participation efforts as twofold: (1) engaging children from underrepresented non-dominant communities in science and (2) broadening the forms of participation and sensemaking that are recognized as productive for science learning.
 This second form of broadening participation requires both improving understanding of children’s everyday sensemaking practices and building opportunities for children to draw upon those practices in designed learning environments.
 Broadening participation efforts, however also require engaging with in-service and pre-service teachers, or others who engage with children (e.g., pre-service social workers).
-In this work, she draws on the same principles in designing for young children’s learning; adults like children must be supported to draw upon their own experiences and practices to make sense of new ideas and inform future sensemaking and practice (RepTaLs, PiP).
-How she accomplishes this work is articulated in the current projects listed below.
+In this work, Teo draws on the same principles in designing for young children’s learning; adults like children must be supported to draw upon their own experiences and practices to make sense of new ideas and inform future sensemaking and practice (RepTaLs, PiP).
+How this is accomplished is further articulated in the projects listed below.